Redesigning a Financial Statement Builder

 Usability testing: Success rates improved significantly, but more testing can uncover how to increase it further.

-Technical Evolution: Future releases can evolve the validation system to improve usability.
+Technical Evolution: Future releases can evolve the validation system to improve usability (in progress 2026).